lando/lando/docs/dev/plugins.md

 Plugin Basics
 -------------

 Plugins give you access to the [Lando API](./api/lando.md) so that you can modify and/or extend Lando.
-Here is the part of the sharing plugin that adds some sharing config options to the Lando global config.
+Here is the part of the proxy plugin that adds some proxy config options to the Lando global config.

-{% codesnippet "./../plugins/lando-sharing/lib/bootstrap.js" %}{% endcodesnippet %}
+{% codesnippet "./../plugins/lando-proxy/lib/bootstrap.js" %}{% endcodesnippet %}

 Running your own plugins
 ------------------------